ipfs/kubo/docs/file-transfer.md

 router of node A and retry the process.
 Otherwise, you can try manually connecting node A to node B.

-### Manually connecting node A to B On node B, run `ipfs id` and take one of
+### Manually connecting node A to B

-the multiaddrs that contains its public ip address, and then on node A run `ipfs swarm connect <multiaddr>`.
+On node B run `ipfs id` and take one of the multiaddrs that contains its public ip address, and then on node A run `ipfs swarm connect <multiaddr>`.
+You can also try using a relayed connection, for more information [read this doc](./experimental-features.md#circuit-relay).
 If that *still* doesn't work, then you should either join IRC and ask for help there, or file an issue on github.